Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 Current Market Trends

-- Sales of goods account for 52.1% of the total ecommerce expenditure.
-In this category, clothing items hold the first place.
-The market size has grown by 7.6% from the previous year of 2016.
-Enterprises such as ZOZOTOWN, Amazon, and UNIQLO have successfully fulfilled the customers’ needs by incorporating internet technology to their strategy.
-The flea market application, MERCARI also has its influence on the clothing market.
+Sales of goods account for 54.3 percent of total eCommerce expenditure in Japan, led by clothing sales.
+This market segment grew 7.74 percent versus 2018.
+Enterprises such as ZOZOTOWN, Amazon, and UNIQLO have successfully fulfilled the customers’ needs by incorporating internet technology into their growth strategies.
+Flea market-style mobile app provider MERCARI also is also highly influential in the clothing market.
 Food and beverage sales are continuing to grow steadily, as well.

 Japan consistently has higher online spending in the summer months when Japanese firms are known to give yearly summer bonuses.
 Average worker bonuses are nearly $3,000 and the spending of that bonus is primarily focused on luxury goods, leisure, and travel.
 Additional spending holidays include White Day (March 14) and international holidays such as Christmas and New Year.